Cofucan/simple_fastapi_user_api/README.md

 A simple RESTful API for user management built with FastAPI and SQLAlchemy.
 This API provides basic CRUD operations for managing user records in a MySQL database.
 It also supports filtering and querying users based on various criteria.

+The only required parameter for the endpoints that require a parameter is the `name` parameter.
+All other fields are optional.

+There is a foreign key relationship between the `users` table and the `tracks` table.
+Before a user is assigned a track (represented by `track_id` on the user table), there must have been some tracks created so the user can be assigned a track that exists.

 ## Table of Contents

 - Features